There are plenty of new challenges to keeping a company afloat while the world endures the 2020 coronavirus pandemic. Here are just a few:

 And the hackers will have the data.
 Depending on what they’ve got, they can sell it on the black market or to a competitor, or use it to blackmail individuals, Kazmi says. (“I know what disease/secret you have and if you don’t pay, I’ll put it on the internet for everyone to see.”).
 If you see it in a different light, the FUD (fear, uncertainty, doubt) is not inherently in the Cybersecurity industry, but it is the primary tactic of predatory intent from cyber criminals.

-How to Improve Cyber Security
+How to Manage and Improve Cyber Security

 The solution to this challenge?

-It comes in several forms, Kazmi says.
+Managing cybersecurity threats come in several forms, Kazmi says.

 - Business leaders need to shift their thinking about cyber security threats.
 It is much more than a risk assessment equation.
 Cybersecurity should be part of the revenue conversation and the cost of security transactions should be rolled into the cost of the product.